microsoft/waterfall_ax/README.md

     * Label text color for the very first bar
     * Label text color for the last bar

-    As a result, the waterfall charts can work very well for a varierty of styles.
+    As a result, the waterfall charts can work very well for a variety of styles.
 An example:

     ```
     # Set style